code-with-amitk/Code-examples/Languages/programming_lang/c++/Streams/IOStream/ReadingWriting_To_File.md

-/*
+## Read Write to File
-This code writes "Writing into file" in a file named "test.txt" and then reads the same file.
+- This code writes "Writing into file" in a file named "test.txt" and then reads the same file.
-*/

 - **Code**
 ```c++
 #include<iostream>                   //BOTH IO Stream Header